Sumo tournament begins in empty arena amid virus fears - France 24

 "Even so, all wrestlers I'm sure will perform their best," he added.

-Viewers could hear sounds usually drowned out by spectators, including that of the wresters slapping their bellies and wiping their feet in the ring.
+Viewers could hear sounds usually drowned out by spectators, including that of the wrestlers slapping their bellies and wiping their feet in the ring.

 Some sumo rituals were also amended, including the traditional ladle of water that a winning wrestler offers to the next in the ring.